 Still, the trade-off is that plugins will load instantly, you’ll never slow your computer down with too many tracks, and you’ll easily be able to run high-end recording interfaces with dozens of inputs and outputs at a time.

-Best budget recording computer: Acer Aspire TC-885 Desktop
+Best budget recording computer: Acer Aspire TC-866 Desktop

 Not everyone has over a thousand dollars to spend on a computer, but thankfully there are some decent computers for those people too.
 Like, for example, the Acer Aspire TC Desktop.
-The computer may not be as powerful as other options on this list, but it still has a ton to offer — including an 8th-gen Intel Core i5 processor, 8GB of RAM, and a 1TB hard drive, If you have a little extra cash after buying the computer, we do recommend giving it a solid-state drive too — but initially, the hard drive should be perfectly fine.
-Port-wise, the computer offers four USB 2.0 ports, two USB 3.1 ports, and one USB-C port, as well as a HDMI output and more.
+The computer may not be as powerful as other options on this list, but it still has a ton to offer — including an 8th-gen Intel Core i5 processor, 8GB of RAM, and a 512GB solid-state drive.
+Port-wise, the computer offers eight USB ports, including a USB 3.1 Type-C port, along with the HDMI port and some other ports.

 Best recording laptop: Apple MacBook Pro 16-inch